 In connection with his management of high-profile investigations and business intelligence assignments, Mr. Applbaum draws on his public- and private-sector experience to provide cutting-edge strategies and integrate investigative skills with technology and financial expertise to provide clients with seamless approaches to solve critical problems.
 In addition to his independent oversight experience, Mr. Applbaum’s investigative expertise spans diverse areas including internal investigations, fraud investigations, investigative due diligence, Foreign Corrupt Practices Act and anti-corruption investigations, anti-money laundering investigations, corporate governance, and integrity advisory services.

 In a noted receivership, Mr. Applbaum was appointed by the U.S. District Court for the Southern District of New York to be the Receiver of a company whose owner had been arrested for conspiring to commit mail and wire fraud.
-He evaluated the financial condition of the business, safeguarded the assets, and put in place a regimen of procedures to pay existing staff and critical suppliers while assessing and documenting losses to victims, which ran into the tens of millions of dollars.
-Simultaneously, he supervised a parallel investigation of an alleged Ponzi scheme perpetrated by a business owner.
-Mr. Applbaum determined that the business needed to be placed into bankruptcy, hired bankruptcy counsel, and worked with an appointed bankruptcy trustee to insure the orderly distribution of assets to creditors and victims.
+Mr. Applbaum evaluated the financial condition of the business, safeguarded the assets, and put in place a regimen of procedures to pay existing staff and critical suppliers while assessing and documenting losses to victims, which ran into the tens of millions of dollars.
+Simultaneously, he supervised a parallel investigation of an alleged Ponzi scheme perpetrated by the businesses’ owner.
+Mr. Applbaum determined that the business needed to be placed into bankruptcy, hired bankruptcy counsel, and worked with an appointed bankruptcy trustee to ensure the orderly distribution of assets to creditors and victims.

 Mr. Applbaum began his career as a law clerk to the Honorable Lowell A. Reed, Jr., U.S. District Judge in the Eastern District of Pennsylvania.
 While in Philadelphia, Mr. Applbaum taught as an adjunct professor of law at Temple University School of Law.

 Mr. Applbaum was the managing editor of the Law Review and published his Law Review Note at the Benjamin N. Cardozo School of Law.
 He is a member of the New York and New Jersey Bars and is a member of the Federal Bar Council, American Bar Association, and New York City Bar Association.
-He is a board member of the City Bar Fund of the New York City Bar.
+Mr. Applbaum serves on the Board of Directors of the City Bar Fund.

 Benjamin N. Cardozo School of Law